-The brown dwarfs of Epsilon IndiAround Epsilon Indi, at an average distance of 1.46 AU (220 million km), orbits the nearest known brown dwarf.
-Discovered in 2003, this brown dwarf, Epsilon Indi Ba, has a mass of 40 to 60 times the mass of Jupiter and a surface temperature of about 1,260 K. Shortly after its discovery, Epsilon India Ba was found to have an orbital companion of its own – a cooler, fainter brown dwarf known as Epsilon Indi Bb.
+The brown dwarfs of Epsilon IndiAround Epsilon Indi, at an average distance of 1.46 AU (220 million km), orbits one of the nearest known brown dwarfs.
+Discovered in 2003, this brown dwarf, Epsilon Indi Ba, has a mass of 40 to 60 times the mass of Jupiter and a surface temperature of about 1,260 K. Shortly after its discovery, Epsilon Inda Ba was found to have an orbital companion of its own – a cooler, fainter brown dwarf known as Epsilon Indi Bb.

 Related entry nearest stars

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact